-Christine Eadie is one of the few photographic artists in the world who make tintypes for portrait clients, both in her home studio and on location.
-Since 2013 she has been working in the wet-plate collodion process, the same way they were made in the 1850 -70s!
-Her studio/darkroom is in her home in the greater metro area of Charleston, South Carolina but she often travels to civil war reenactments throughout the south eastern United States.
+Charleston TinTypist is one of the few artists in the world who still makes tintypes and ambrotypes for portrait clients, both in her home studio and on location.
+Since 2013 she has been working in the wet-plate collodion process, and creating photographs the same way they were made in the 1850 -70s!
+Her home studio/darkroom is in the greater metro area of Charleston, South Carolina.
+She also travels to living history events throughout the eastern United States.
 When on the road she uses her portable studio/wagon which was custom designed to resemble travelling photography studios from the 1840s-1860s (photograph below).

 ” I have been making photographs and drawing/painting since I was around 11 years old.
 I did work in film and digital formats before starting this process.
 My artwork has been exhibited at various art galleries and published in various magazines.
 Being an artist is a part of my life, and I hope to continue to work at it for many more years to come.”